bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-flutter-apps.md

 3. Drag-and-drop your keystore file to the **ANDROID KEYSTORE FILE** field.
 4. Fill out the **Keystore password**, **Keystore alias**, and **Private key password** fields and click **Save metadata**.

-Once that is done, you are ready to configure a workflow to deploy the app.
+Once that is done, you are ready to configure a Workflow to deploy the app.

 {% include message_box.html type="important" title="Make sure you are in sync with Google Play Store!" content="Learn how to: